mathsemilio/simple-apod-browser/README.md

 **Note:** You can generate a API key at the <a href="https://api.nasa.gov/">NASA Open APIs website.</a>

 ## External Libraries used
 1. Room;
 2. Retrofit;
 3. Glide;
 4. Kotlin Coroutines for Android;
 5. Swipe-Refresh Layout;
 6. PhotoView;
-7. Jetpack Navigation Component.
+7. Jetpack Navigation Component;
+8. Preferences (PreferenceX)

 *For more info on the libraries used, refer to these links:*
 <p><a href="https://developer.android.com/training/data-storage/room/">Room</a></p>